oroinc/documentation/backend/architecture/custom-application.rst

 -----------------------

 Oro application structure is based on |Symfony Standard Edition| and we highly recommend to follow
-|Symfony Best Practices| for any custom application you build on top of OroPlatform, OroCRM, or OroCommerce.
+|Symfony Best Practices| for any custom application you build on top OroCommerce.

 In the root folder of your application, there is an `src` folder.
 Use it as a working directory for your custom project and put your custom code there.
 Like in Symfony applications, all custom code in the Oro application